swiftlang/swift-testing/Sources/Testing/Testing.docc/DefiningTests.md

 @Test @MainActor func foodTruckExists() async throws { ... }
 ```

-## Limiting the availability of a test
+## Limit the availability of a test

 If a test function can only run on newer versions of an operating system or of
 the Swift language, use the `@available` attribute when declaring it.
 Use the